-TECHNOLOGIES - Home Economics
+TECHNOLOGIES - HOME ECONOMICS

-DESIGNING WITH TEXTILES TTX9 S1
+TTX9 S1 DESIGNING WITH TEXTILES

 This is a practical course which builds upon the skills learnt previously in Home Economics and allows students the opportunity to further develop their practical and creative abilities in textiles.
 The purpose of this course is to continue to introduce students to the basic processes used in designing, construction and embellishment of clothing and craft items.
 We aim to give students the opportunity to design and produce items that they can use or wear.
 Students will be encouraged to use and express creativity in all their textiles projects.
-Skills and projects in this class are student driven and will be different from those in Creating and Creating with Textiles 2.
+Skills and projects in this class are student driven and will be different from those in Creating with Textiles.

-Please note that students may need to provide some fabrics and patterns.
+Please note: Students may need to provide some fabrics and patterns.